Next workshop, February 19 - 21Apply now. Deadline is Jan. 18th.

 A. Yes, but please identify your co-writers on the lyric sheet.

 A. You can send anything from a fully-produced studio demo to a rough phone recording.
+You may submit AI demos if 100% of the melody and lyrics are not AI generated.
 Submit your best songs, regardless of the quality of the demo.
 Songs will be judged on the the writing, NOT on the demo.

 A. No. If you have them it’s fine to play them, but the publishers are listening for the writing, not the production.
 Even a phone recording is sufficient as long as is in tune, in time and both the vocals and chords can be heard.
 You may also perform live.